Pattern — WebSocket¶

 - Storing the

 WebSocketobject inapp-db.
 The JSWebSocketis not a value; it cannot serialise; it cannot survive Tool-Pair epoch replay.
-The:websocket/socketactor owns it via a host-side reference; only its id appears in:data. - Anchoring the
+The:websocket/socketactor owns it via a host-side reference; only its id appears in:data— under the runtime-maintained:rf/spawnedslot. - Leaking in-flight requests when the socket drops.
+A request already on the wire when the connection is lost can never be answered on that socket; left in

 :urland:auth-tokenonly in:disconnected's:ws/connecthandler — and never refreshing them on the:reconnecting→:activepath — means a token expiry mid-session can never recover.
-Either store opts in:data(where the:invoke:datafn re-reads them on every:activeentry — the worked example's approach) or provide an explicit:ws/refresh-tokenslot at the parent level. - Skipping the connection-epoch check on
+Either store opts in:data(where the:spawn:datafn re-reads them on every:activeentry — the worked example's approach) or provide an explicit:ws/refresh-tokenslot at the parent level. - Skipping the connection-epoch check on socket-sourced events.
+Without

-:ws/received.
-Without:current-socket?(or equivalent), a slow:messageevent from a torn-down socket can land in:connectedafter a reconnect and be processed against the new connection's:in-flightmap — at best a wrong-reply dispatch; at worst an in-flight slot cleared by a stale correlation id.
-The check is one line; skipping it is the websocket equivalent of 012 §Navigation tokens's nav-token bug. - Hardcoding the wire format in the pattern.
+:current-socket?(or equivalent) on:ws/receivedand on the lifecycle transitions:ws/opened,:ws/auth-ok,:ws/auth-failed,:ws/closed, a slow event from a torn-down socket can land after a reconnect and act on the fresh connection: a stale:messageprocessed against the new:in-flightmap (wrong-reply dispatch, or a slot cleared by a stale correlation id), or a stale:ws/closedtearing the live connection back to:reconnecting.
+The guard is one key; skipping it is the websocket equivalent of 012 §Navigation tokens's nav-token bug. - Hardcoding the wire format in the pattern.
 EDN, JSON, MessagePack, Protobuf — the connection machine doesn't care.
 The

 :websocket/socketactor serialises on send and deserialises on receive; the machine sees plain Clojure values.